NRO: National Reconnaissance Office

 from the NRO official website: "Supra Et Ultra" is Latin for "Above and Beyond"

 the selection of the Earth in the photo is centered on Sinai in Egypt.
-The Dead Sea is visible on the right.
 This part of the world is probably surveilled by NRO more than most other locations.

 The US National Reconnaissance Office, which operates spy satellites, was conducting a simulation of a plane crash into their headquarters (near Dulles Airport in Virginia) during the September 11 attacks!

 This war game was not a "terrorism" exercise - but it did simulate a plane going off course (on the approach to nearby Dulles Airport) and crashing into the NRO's headquarters, control center for US spy satellites.
 This war game was to test the emergency response procedures in the event of this type of accident, and included practice evacuation of the buildings.
 It is very damning that the war game planners (of all of the war games, not merely this one) ensured that the NRO's headquarters was largely evacuated at precisely the time that 9/11 was taking place, which minimized the number of officials who were able to monitor the events via the Pentagon's satellite intelligence systems.

 One's "coincidence meter" goes into overload contemplating the timing of this.
 The 9/11 Commission Report did not have any mention of the NRO war game simulating a plane crash into their headquarters at the time that Flight 77 turned around toward Washington.

 Agency planned exercise on Sept.
 11 built around a plane crashing into a building

 JOHN J. LUMPKIN, Associated Press Writer Wednesday, August 21, 2002

 "Agency planned exercise on Sept.
 11 built around a plane crashing into a building"

 WASHINGTON [September 2002]